Chapter 9. Avoiding listen queue lock contention

 3. The code example is now available in the /usr/src/debug/kernel-<version>/linux-<version>/tools/testing/selftests/net/reuseport_bpf_cpu.c file.

-In hosts with a network interface controller (NIC) that supports multiple queues, transmit packet steering (XPS) distributes the processing of outgoing network packets among several queues.
-This enables multiple CPUs to process the outgoing network traffic and to avoid transmit queue lock contention and, consequently, packet drops.
+For hosts with a multi-queue network interface controller (NIC), Transmit Packet Steering (XPS) distributes outgoing packet processing across multiple queues.
+This enables multiple CPUs to handle traffic, preventing transmit queue lock contention and packet drops.

 Certain drivers, such as ixgbe, i40e, and mlx5 automatically configure XPS.
 To identify if the driver supports this capability, consult the documentation of your NIC driver.
-Consult your NIC driver’s documentation to identify if the driver supports this capability.
 If the driver does not support XPS auto-tuning, you can manually assign CPU cores to the transmit queues.

 Note

 Red Hat Enterprise Linux does not provide an option to permanently assign transmit queues to CPU cores.
 Use the commands in a NetworkManager dispatcher script that is executed when the interface is activated.
-For details, see How to write a NetworkManager dispatcher script to apply commands on interface start.
+For details, see the Red Hat Knowledgebase solution How to write a NetworkManager dispatcher script to apply commands on interface start.

 For further details about scaling in the Linux networking stack, see the /usr/share/doc/kernel-doc-<version>/Documentation/networking/scaling.rst file provided by the kernel-doc package.